 She began studying piano at the age of eight.
-Soon after, singing and cello became increasingly her areas of interest, which culminated in 1997 by studying at the Conservatory of Music “G. Martucci” of Salerno.
-While still doing academic courses, she became involved in several rock, dark-wave, and punk bands.
-During the years, contemporary music, Avant-garde of the 1900s, and voice research were her main focus.
+Soon after, she began her studies in singing and cello at the Conservatory of Music “G. Martucci” of Salerno.
+During the years, contemporary music, Avant-garde of the 1900s, and voice research were her main focus, while still involved in several rock, dark-wave, and punk bands.

 After graduating in Opera singing under the guidance of maestro Daniela Del Monaco and Multimedia Composition [M.A.C.M.], she attended workshops and continued education courses at the International Academy of Music in Milan, the Conservatory “C. Pollini” of Padua, with the vocal coach, Mario Castiglia and the cellist Riccardo Agosti, improving herself on classical music as well as on modern singing techniques.

-At the end of her training as a multimedia sound designer, she has devoted herself entirely to the composition and performance of her own musical productions, being inspired by musicians like Dead Can Dance, Philip Glass, Steve Reich, Nine Inch Nails, and Bauhaus.
+At the end of her training as a multimedia sound designer, she has devoted herself entirely to the composition and performance of her own musical productions.

 Her double background, as an academic and as a performing musician, has created a style in which the rhythmic grit of rock music nestles and coexists in unconventional harmonic structures; concrete sounds merge into darkwave melodies; harmonic suspensions into electronics.
 The result is a complexity of sounds in which no element is protagonist, but each is essential to the existence of the structure itself: the rhythm parts appear and disappear to make space for noise and minimalist environments, in which the voice is the key factor, whilst simultaneously remaining a harmonic part of a whole.